 → CV

-Isabel Bueno García-Reyes
+Dr. Isabel Bueno García-Reyes

 Isabel was born in Mexico City and has since lived in different regions of Mexico, learning from different contexts and being passionate about culture and diverse perspectives of life.
-She has a background in environmental sciences and is a Ph.D. candidate in Sustainability Sciences at the National Autonomous University of Mexico.
+She has a background in environmental sciences and holds a Ph.D. in Sustainability Sciences from National Autonomous University of Mexico.
 Her research and teaching practice is oriented toward biocultural and relational paradigms, critical educational tools, and complex environmental systems.
 Interested in participating in learning and action communities from a perspective of participatory action research and co-construction towards the commons, she collaborates in projects towards joint sustainability objectives fostering alternative pathways from the South.
 She is also part of the collective Socioecological Action-Research Group (GIASE) in Mexico and has learned from other contexts and perspectives in institutions such as the University of Brasília, Universidad Veracruzana, Meritorious Autonomous University of Puebla (BUAP), La Molina Agrarian University (Peru), and UNAM.

 → CV